ed-mare/webpack-manifest-plugin/README.md

 # WebpackManifestPlugin

 This gem provides a way to use assets managed with `webpack` in Rails templates.
-The JavaScript  [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin) outputs a JSON file that maps assets to file paths.
+JavaScript package  [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin) outputs a JSON file that maps assets to file paths.
 File paths can change depending on a webpack configuration -- a development config usually doesn't version assets while a production config does.
 Webpack updates CSS and JavaScript files with the file paths it outputs, but not Rails templates.
 This gem provides a view helper for including these assets in Rails views.

 **Warning** - this has not been used in a production environment - use at your own risk.
 Rigorous testing has not been done against different versions of Ruby and Rails -- it's been tested against Ruby 2.3.x and Rails 5.x.